KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Technical Information

 In this section I am presenting results of gathering technical data and information about tested Besder IP camera.
+To gather the technical information `nmap` tool is used.

 ## Open ports